-We present the weighted results of conducting balance tests of the randomised experiment of the endline sample in columns (4)-(7) in the table above.
+We present the weighted results of conducting balance tests of the randomised experiment of the endline sample in columns (4) to (7) in Table 4 above.
 The balance test estimates show that the treatment and control groups were balanced on most of the indicators and not balanced on 8 out of 34 indicators for the weighted estimate.
-We utilised t-tests comparing the means of treatment and control groups.
-The baseline sample was imbalanced significantly and substantially (with p<0.05) in terms of proportion of Hindu households (87.4% in control group against 98.4% in treatment group), proportion of female headed households (22.4% in control group against 13.2% in treatment cohort), proportion of children that had diarrhoea in the last two weeks of data collection (37.9% in control group as against 20.5% in their treatment counterparts).
+We utilised t-tests comparing the means for the treatment and control groups.
+The baseline sample was imbalanced significantly and substantially (with p < .05) in terms of the proportion of Hindu households (87.4% in control group against 98.4% in treatment group), the proportion of female-headed households (22.4% in control group against 13.2% in treatment group), the proportion of children who had diarrhoea in the last two weeks of data collection (37.9% in control group as against 20.5% in treatment group).

-The covariates for which the endline sample is not balanced and which are not be affected by the intervention are included in the model specification to assess the impact.
+The covariates for which the endline sample is not balanced, and which are not be affected by the intervention, are included in the model specification to assess the impact.